aklivity/openmessaging-benchmark/driver-kafka/deploy/aklivity-deployment/README.md

 # Confluent deployment

-This README provides you with step-by-step instructions for running OpenMessaging Benchmark (OMB) with Confluent deployment.
+This README provides you with step-by-step instructions for running OpenMessaging Benchmark (OMB) with:
+ - Zilla Plus deployment.
+ - Apache Kafka deployment.
+ - Confluent deployment.

 ## 0) Prerequisites